ejholmes/inspector/README.md

 # Inspector

-Inspector is a simple HTTP server that simple JSON encodes the incoming request and writes it out as the response, making it easy to inspect headers.
+Inspector is a simple HTTP server that simply JSON encodes the incoming request and writes it out as the response, making it easy to inspect headers.

 ## Example Response